 Good theatre needs people who can write well about theatre.
-One of the premises upon which ITJA is based is that people who write about theatre write in many different ways and in many different situations.
+ITJA is based on the recognition that people who write about theatre write in many different ways and in many different situations.

 - reviewing plays in different venues (papers, magazines, websites, etc.)